Does God exists???

 “…if your theory is found against the second law of thermodynamics, I can give you no hope; there is nothing for it but to collapse in deepest humiliation.”

 3. A Beginning Requires a Beginner

 It wasn’t until the early part of the twentieth century that Newton’s model of an infinite and eternal universe was finally scrapped.
 The final clincher was Albert Einstein’s discovery of the general theory of relativity.
 Einstein’s mathematical theory seemed to prove that everything in the universe is moving away from everything else, suggesting that someone or something must have set it in motion in the first place.
-Although Einstein didn’t like it (he was an atheist), his own discovery forced him to admit that the universe had to have had a beginning.
+Although Einstein didn’t like it, his own discovery forced him to admit that the universe had to have had a beginning.
 And, if there is a beginning must there not be a beginner?